THIS IS JUST AN EXAMPLE OF THE FTP INSTRUCTIONS FOR DOWNLOAD.

 5. After the successful download

-APPENDIX B. Example ftp from Windows command prompt
+APPENDIX B. Example ftp from a Windows command prompt

 APPENDIX E. Example MVS-only, PKZIP for MVS unzip of ebcVVRR.zip: